-If you have configured every setting properly to receive internal and external emails on your new Exchange 2013/2016 mail server but still facing issue in receiving emails, that could be possibly related to internal DNS.
+After you have configured every setting properly to receive internal and external emails on your new Exchange environment if you are still facing issues in receiving emails, that could be possibly related to internal DNS.

 The Solution Worked to Fix Internal Email Receiving Issue

-Usually, the internal mail flow should work once the Exchange 2013 server installed with minimal settings.
-Each users should be able to send and receive internal emails among them.
+Usually, the internal mail flow should work once the new Exchange server is installed with minimal configurations.
+Each user should be able to send and receive internal emails among them.
 Unfortunately, that did not work straight away.
-After Googling, I found out that several people faced a similar issue on the fresh Exchange installation.
+After searching for the solutions online, I found out that several people faced a similar issue on the fresh Exchange installation.

-Make sure your domain local DNS IP ( not 127.0.0.1) is set on NIC of exchange server and nslookup is working fine and resolving.
+Make sure your local domain DNS IP is configured on the NIC of the exchange server and the nslookup is working fine and resolving.
 Even after you verify this, there could be a minor glitch.

-1) If you have set up secondary DNS IP in the NIC of Exchange server, remove it and restart Microsoft Exchange transport and Frontend transport service.
+Also, if you have set up secondary DNS IP for the network card, remove it and restart Microsoft Exchange transport and Frontend transport service.

-2) Configure local DNS server IP on the exchange server’s DNS lookups.
+2) Configure the local DNS server IP on the exchange server’s DNS lookups via ECP.

-To do that, login to the exchange control panel (ecp), go to ‘servers’.
+Log in to the Exchange Control Panel (ECP) and navigate to ‘Servers’.
 Select your exchange server and press Edit as below.

 Select DNS Lookups in the left side menu.

 In internal DNS lookups, select the Custom settings then add your local DNS server IP.
-Even though it is already in the NIC settings of exchange server, for some reasons internal email flow started working after manually added below settings.
+Even though it is already in the NIC settings of the exchange server, for some reason the internal email flow started working after manually adding the below settings.

-How I Fixed Exchange 2013 Not Receiving External emails Issue
+How to Fix Exchange Server Not Receiving External emails Issue

-There was a problem in inbound external emails on newly installed Exchange 2013 server.
-Microsoft remote connectivity tool showed few errors in incoming SMTP emails test.
-You can check your server’s incoming SMTP emails status by Microsoft’s remote connectivity analyzer site here.
-It will show an error at last which indicates external emails receiving an issue on Exchange 2013.
+In my case, the Microsoft remote connectivity tool showed few errors for the incoming SMTP emails test.
+You can check your Exchange server’s incoming SMTP email status by Microsoft’s remote connectivity analyzer site here.
+It will probably show an error at the end that indicates issues in external emails receiving of the Exchange server 2013/2016/2019.

-As suggested by some other blogs, checking the transport logs (C:\Program Files\Microsoft\Exchange Server\V15\TransportRoles\Logs\FrontEnd\ProtocolLog\SmtpReceive) gave an idea that incoming emails are reaching mail server but rejected by the server for some reasons.
-That helped me to make sure that other all external settings are correct.
+As suggested by some other blogs, checking the transport logs (C:\Program Files\Microsoft\Exchange Server\V15\TransportRoles\Logs\FrontEnd\ProtocolLog\SmtpReceive) gave an idea that incoming emails are reaching the mail server but rejected by the server for some reason.

-Here are the solutions you can try first if the new or upgraded Exchange 2013/2016 not receiving external emails.
+Here are the steps you can try to solve if the newly installed or upgraded Exchange server is not receiving external emails.

-3) As we did for internal emails (on step 2), set the local DNS server in external DNS lookups.
+3) As we did for internal emails (on step 2), set the connect local DNS server for external DNS lookups.

-It can be found under ‘servers’ settings and insert the local DNS server IP for external DNS lookups as shown in the above screenshot.
+It can be found under ‘Servers’ in ECP.
+Insert the local DNS server IP for external DNS lookups as shown in the above screenshot.